Recursive Rules with Aggregation: A Simple Unified Semantics

+Note that this definition differs from the standard definition of unfounded set~\cite{van+91well} in that we restricted the unfounded set to atoms for closed predicates, added clause (3), and added the disjointness condition.
+Because a comparison hypothesis depends non-conjunctively on the truth value\fullonly{s} of multiple literals for predicates used in the aggregation, and these literals may be spread across $I$ and $U$, clause (3) checks whether $H$ is false when all atoms in $U$ are set to false.
+The explicit disjointness condition is not needed in WFS or founded semantics without aggregation, because one can prove in those settings that unfounded sets are disjoint from interpretations that arise in the semantics (e.g., see~\cite[Lemma 3.4]{van+91well}).
+The disjointness condition is needed here to ensure that the interpretation $I\union\neg \cdot U$ in clause (3) is consistent and hence the meaning of the clause is well-defined.

-The definition of unfounded set $U$ ensures that extending $I$ to make all atoms in $U$ false is consistent with $\pgm$, in the sense that no atom in $U$ can be inferred to be true in the extended interpretation. $\selffalse_\pgm(I)$, the set of self-false atoms of $\pgm$ with respect to interpretation $I$, is the greatest unfounded set of $\pgm$ with respect to $I$.
+The definition of unfounded set $U$ ensures that extending $I$ to make all atoms in $U$ false is consistent with $\pgm$, in the sense that no atom in $U$ can be inferred to be true in the extended interpretation.
+We define $\selffalse_\pgm(I)$, the set of {\it self-false atoms} of $\pgm$ with respect to interpretation $I$, to be the greatest unfounded set of $\pgm$ with respect to $I$.
+Note that this set is empty when no predicate is declared closed.

 The founded semantics is defined by repeatedly computing the semantics given by $\founded_0$ (founded semantics without closed declarations) and then setting self-false atoms to false, until a least fixed point is reached.
 Formally, the founded semantics is $\founded(\pgm)=\lfp(F_\pgm)$, where $F_\pgm(I) = \founded_0(\pgm \union I) \union \neg \cdot \selffalse_\pgm(\founded_0(\pgm \union I))$.